-To keep the frosting smooth, I used Lavender oil instead of the lavender flowers.
-For the oil, be sure that you are using a high quality and food safe oil.
+To keep the frosting smooth, I used Lavender oil instead of lavender flowers.
+For the oil, be sure that you are using a high-quality and food-safe oil.
 (I have linked to the products that I used below!)

 You could substitute the oil, for the flowers in the cake.
 Just start by adding 2-3 drops at a time and then working your way up to taste.